ocbe-uio/BayesMallows/cran-comments.md

 ## Downstream Dependencies

-The package has one downstream dependency, the package PlackettLuce.
-This package is not affected by this change, as it does not use any of its functions.
+The package is reverse imported by 'MSmix' and reverse suggested by 'PlackettLuce'.
+Running revdep_check() with the 'revdepcheck' package returned OK for both packages.